stevenmcsorley/Umbraco-env/EXPORT_IMPORT_GUIDE.md

 ## Notes

-- **Database Password**: Make sure the password matches between source and destination, or update `docker-compose.yml`/`.env` file
+- **Database Password**: Make sure the password matches between source and destination, or update `docker-compose.yml`/`.env` file.
+Default password is `Password1234`.
+- **Export in Repository**: The export directory (`umbraco-export-20251201-225510`) is included in the git repository, so no manual file transfer is needed.
+Just clone the repo.
 - **Port Conflicts**: If port 44372 is in use, change it in `docker-compose.yml`
-- **Large Exports**: For very large media libraries, consider using Git LFS or cloud storage
+- **Large Exports**: The current export is ~45MB.
+For very large media libraries, consider using Git LFS
 - **Version Compatibility**: This guide assumes Umbraco 14.x.
 For other versions, adjust accordingly
 - **Backup Before Import**: Always backup existing data before importing on destination machine